How to Use Great Runes in Elden Ring

 Great Runes are clearly important items, but what are they, and how do you use them?

-If you are wondering how to use Great Runes in Elden Ring and even what this item even is, this guide has everything you need to know.
+I’m going to explain exactly how to use Great Runes in Elden Ring, along with everything else you need to know.

 What Are Great Runes in Elden Ring?